bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 ---
 title: 'ROT.js Tutorial Part 13: Equipment'
-date: 2022-08-13T08:00:00.000Z
+date: 2022-08-12T08:00:00.000Z
 meta:
     title: 'ROT.js Tutorial Part 13: Equipment'
-    date: "August 13, 2022"
+    date: "August 12, 2022"
     description: "We've reached the final chapter of this tutorial series.
 In this entry we'll add weapons and armor that the player can add to their inventory and then equip.
 This equipment will bolster the player's attributes and allow them to hit harder or block more damage."
 ---

 # {attributes.title}
 {attributes.date.toDateString()}

 We've reached the final chapter of this tutorial series.
-In this entry we'll add weapons and armor that the player can add to their inventory and then equip.
+In this entry, we'll add weapons and armor that the player can add to their inventory and then equip.
 This equipment will bolster the player's attributes and allow them to hit harder or block more damage.

 We'll get started by adding a new file called `equipment-types.ts`.
-In this file we'll create an enum that will represent the different categories of equipment we'll have in our game:
+In this file, we'll create an enum that will represent the different categories of equipment we'll have in our game:

 ```typescript